microsoft/AIforEarth-API-Development/Quickstart.md

 ![Create Storage Account](Examples/screenshots/blob4.PNG)

-Use a text editor to create an empty file named `config.csv` on your local machine.
+Use a text editor to create a file named `config.csv` on your local machine.
 You can now navigate to your empty Azure container and upload the file as a blob.

 ![Upload config.csv](Examples/screenshots/blob_upload.PNG)